At home maintenance

 We are passionate about educating parents and children around proper dental care.
 If your question isn’t answered below feel free to contact us directly.

-We recommend a child’s first dental check occur before two years of age.
+We recommend a child’s first dental check should occur before two years of age.
 Sooner if you have any concerns about the development of their teeth and gums.
 The baby teeth are very important to the future development of your child’s mouth.

 Our Dentists and Oral Health Therapists believe in establishing good oral health practices from an early age.
 Our aim is to keep visits fun and health focused.
 If there is a need to treat disease however, this care is provided in a safe and comforting environment.